Appointment of the Chief Executive Officer

 • Create long-term, sustainable improvement in our communities.

-These are supported by our new values: Kindness, Respect, Trust and Honesty, and our behaviours which are:
+These are supported by new values: Kindness, Respect, Trust and Honesty, and our behaviours which are:

 Teamwork, being Accountable, Courageous, and Inclusive.